White slave trade affair: Background

 Between January 1878, when the new law was put in force, and January 1880, at least forty women under 21 are estimated to have worked in the Brussels brothels.
-Women from countries that followed the Registration System, such as Belgium, France, Germany and The Netherlands, were able to provide the registration officials with genuine certifications that while they were under 21, they were already prostitutes before entering the brothel, which made them legal.
+Women from countries that followed the Regulation System, such as Belgium, France, Germany and The Netherlands, were able to provide the registration officials with genuine certifications that while they were under 21, they were already prostitutes before entering the brothel, which made them legal.

 British girls became a different matter for several reasons.
 In Britain, the age of consent was twelve and many girls of that age were active in the sex trade in London, which made them sought after in Brussels.

-However, there were no registration system in Britain, which meant that British girls under 21 were not able to provide the Belgian authorities with a certificate that they were already prostitutes when they arrived in Belgium, which made it illegal for Belgian brothel owners to employ them.
+However, there were no national Regulation System in Britain, which meant that British girls under 21 were not able to provide the Belgian authorities with a certificate that they were already prostitutes when they arrived in Belgium, which made it illegal for Belgian brothel owners to employ them.

-At least ten under aged girls were registered in the Brussels brothels during this time period; in at least one confirmed case, the girl was not only claimed to be older than she was, but was later proved to have been forced against her will.
+At least ten under-aged girls were registered in the Brussels brothels during this time period; in at least one confirmed case, the girl was not only claimed to be older than she was but was later proved to have been forced against her will.
 All women employed at the brothels were assumed to be there voluntarily, and it was formally illegal to force anyone to work there.

-The working conditions in the brothels of Brussels was described as miserable: the women were not given proper clothing but were forced to spend their days wearing night gowns; they were not allowed to say no to any client, and the brothel owner often took all their money with the argument that the girl had to repay the money the brothel owner had paid to get her to Belgium, before they were given any salary or be allowed to leave the brothel; the brothel owner would also sell them on to other brothel owners.
+The working conditions in the brothels of Brussels were described as miserable: the women were not given proper clothing but were forced to spend their days wearing night gowns; they were not allowed to say no to any client, and the brothel owner often took all their money with the argument that the girl had to repay the money the brothel owner had paid to get her to Belgium, before they were given any salary or be allowed to leave the brothel; the brothel owner would also sell them on to other brothel owners.